SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/04-Classes.md

 ```js
 let student = new Student('Peter', 5.50);
 ```
+[/slide]

+[slide]
 # Functions in a Class

+[vimeo-video]
+[stream language="EN" videoId="489795074/7c855b8347" default /]
+[stream language="RO" videoId="489795074/7c855b8347"  /]
+[/video-vimeo]

-The ability to modify data is performed by special functions that are a part of the class, which are the methods.
+The ability to modify data is performed by special functions that are a part of the class, which are called methods.

 The JavaScript classes support both **instance** and **static** methods.

-Instance methods can access and modify instance data.
+Instance methods can **access and modify** instance data.

 Instance methods can call other instance methods, as well as any static method.

 ``` js live
 class Dog {